glorialulu/TSNet/docs/transient.rst

     & \mathcal{V}_A^t =  \mathcal{V}_A^{t-1} - A_T \left(z^t-z^{t-1}\right) &\mbox{tank air volume}

-where ::math:`Q_T` is the flow rate into the surge tank, :math:`z` is the water level in the surge tank, :math:`H_A, \mathcal{V}_A` are the total head, and the volume of the air in the surge tank, :math:`H_b` is the barometric pressure, and
+where :math:`Q_T` is the flow rate into the surge tank, :math:`z` is the water level in the surge tank, :math:`H_A, \mathcal{V}_A` are the total head, and the volume of the air in the surge tank, :math:`H_b` is the barometric pressure, and